ProjectSidewalk/sidewalk-panorama-tools/README.md

 When running `DownloadRunner.py` checks are carried out to see if images have been downloaded already via the filesystem.
 This can slow things down if each time you re-start `DownloadRunner.py` it believes an image has not yet been downloaded and retries, but this image is not available or has an error.
 To prevent this additional functionality was added via the functions `check_download_failed_previously` and `progress_check()`.

-These functions simply keeps track of which panorama ids have been visited previously, and if the download resulted in success or failure.
+These functions simply keep track of which panorama ids have been visited previously, and if the download resulted in success or failure.
 Be aware while this does speed up the process of multiple runs of DownloadRunner.py (when unable to run in one continuous session) this can cause issues if your internet connection fails while running this script.
 This is as it may believe it has visited the link and failed, rather than a connection error being the root cause of failure.
 Logic could be added in the future to discern if it is a network error causing the issue.

 ## 3.0 Class Labels